 To review and recommend strategies to position the postal sector as a contributor to socio-economic development.

-The Group’s recommandations inclusion : -
+The Group’s recommendations inclusion : -

 Expert teams to benchmark with CRASA and WAPCO through PAPU on the harmonization of postal policies and regulatory frameworks.